edgexfoundry/edgex-docs/docs_src/threat-models/stride-model/EdgeXFoundryThreatReportV2.2.md

                                       system by causing the sensor to send data too often), or not enough data (e.g., disconnecting a critical monitor sensor that would cause a system to stop).
+EdgeX has no means to protect the "wire" to a physically connected device/sensor.
+                                      Physical security is required to protect the wire and mitigate this threat.
+Additional optional
+                                      mitigation ideas require modifications to the
-The device service can be constructed to filter data to avoid the "too much" data DoS.
+                                      EdgeX device service.
+The device service could be constructed to filter data to avoid the "too much" data DoS.
 The device service can be constructed to report and alert when there is not enough data coming from the device or sensor or the sensor/device appears to be offline (provided by the last connected tracking in EdgeX).
-Wrong data can be mitigated by having the device service look for expected ranges of values (as supported by min/max attributes on device profiles).
+Wrong data can be mitigated by having the device service look for expected ranges of values (as supported by min/max attributes on device
+                                      profiles).
+All of these have limits and only mitigate the data from being used in the rest of EdgeX once received by the device service.
                                       Commercial 3rd party software or extensions to EdgeX (see, for example, RSA's Netwitness IoT: https://www.netwitness.com/en-us/products/iot/)
-                                      could be used to detect anomalous sensor/device communications and isolate the sensor from the system.
+                                      could also be used to detect anomalous sensor/device communications and isolate the
+                                      sensor from the system.

   **Mitigator:**                      Adopter

-  **Mitigation Status:**              Mitigation written
+  **Mitigation Status:**              Cannot mitigate or not appilcable
   ----------------------------------- -------------------------------------------------

-#### 18. Data Store Denies Device/Sensor Potentially Writing Data  \[State: Mitigation Implemented\]  \[Priority: Low\]
+#### 31. Data Store Denies Device/Sensor Potentially Writing Data  \[State: Mitigation Implemented\]  \[Priority: Low\]

   ----------------------------------- -----------------------------------
   **Category:**                       Repudiation